This addendum is mostly a compilation of common-sense items. Most

 You should always put out the accumulated pile of used blue bags for the

-trash man the night before he is due in another garbage bad in the trash
+trash man the night before he is due, all small bags bound up in another garbage bag in the trash

 container.
 Anyway, the schedule for trash pick-up is in the kitchen in

-under the kitchen sink.
+under the smaller kitchen sink.
 You should place any used blue bags in one of the

-garbage can is located on the side of the house.
+garbage cans are located on the side of the house in southern garage bay.

 In all cases you must clean up after your dog in the yard and on walks.